Minnesota flag

 Minnesota requires instruction in the following subjects.

-reading writing math literature fine arts science history geography health
+reading writing literature fine arts math science history geography economics government citizenship health physical education

 Tax credits & deductions